Joyersch/jellydump/README.md

-Small tool to dump a Youtube playlist as a show on jellyfin.
+Small tool to dump a Youtube playlist as a show to jellyfin.

 Will create a folder based on the speficitions of [Jellyin TV Shows config](https://jellyfin.org/docs/general/server/media/shows/).
 Use the env-variable ``BASE_DATA_PATH`` to set the Shows folder.